-Child Autism UK is an autism charity based in Ascot, Berkshire which provides information and support for parents of children with autism.
+Child Autism UK is an autism charity based in Bracknell, Berkshire which provides information and support for parents of autistic children.

 One of the main services that Child Autism UK offers is a helpline for parents.
 Many parents find it difficult to get answers to their questions when their children have problems; they do not know where to turn.
 Child Autism UK provides information packs and importantly puts parents in contact with other parents who have been through the same processes and now have a positive outlook.
 When parents first get a diagnosis or feel their child has difficulties they often feel bereft, mourning the child they thought they had.
 Child Autism UK shows them that significant progress can be made, and helps them move forward.

-Child Autism UK has a team of clinicians who work throughout the UK providing behavioural programmes in homes and in schools which enhance intellectual, academic, social and emotional behaviours so that children can take better advantage of opportunities in their community and need less support as they grow older.
+Child Autism UK has a team of clinicians who work throughout the UK providing behavioural programmes in homes and in schools which enhance communication, social and learning skills,so that children can take better advantage of opportunities in their community and need less support as they grow older.
 A mum recently told us, “We feel we were given an enormous amount of support and care.
 You took away the fear”.

-Autism is a complex developmental disability which is also a lifelong condition.
+Autism is an often complex and a lifelong difference in the way of experiencing the world.
 It affects the way a child communicates and relates to the world around them.
-It’s described as a spectrum disorder, which means that children can be affected to different degrees, some severely and others in more subtle ways.
-All children with the condition will be affected by a range of impairments, which involves all, or some of the following areas of difficulty:
+It’s described as a spectrum, which means that children can be affected to different degrees.
+All children with the diagnosis will be affected, in some way, in the following areas:

-Communication – they have difficulties developing speech or meaningful communication, such as understanding gestures, facial expression or tone of voice.
-Our children may take language very literally or find it hard getting the point of a joke.
+Differences in Communication – The child may need extra support with developing speech or meaningful communication, such as understanding gestures, facial expression or tone of voice.
+The child may take language very literally or find it hard getting the point of a joke.

 The causes of autism are still uncertain.